ronen567/just-the-docs/docs/optimizations.md

 Figure 2 is a contour graph which illustrates gradient descent convergence for a 2 variable function of the type \\(f(x) = a \cdot (x-w_1)^2 + b \cdot (x-w_1)^2\\)

-**Figure 2: Gradient Descent Asymetric GRadients
+**Figure 2: Gradient Descent Asymetric Gradients

 ![gradient decent example](../assets/images/gd_optimizations/2d.gif)